-Monmouth has introduced many energy conservation initiatives over the past several years, priding ourselves as a leader among institutions of higher education.
-A number of measures have been and are being put into effect to conserve our natural resources and minimize our impact on the environment.
+Monmouth has introduced many energy conservation initiatives over the past several years to conserve our natural resources and minimize our impact on the environment.

 Nearly 22 percent of the university’s greenhouse gas emissions come from on-site sources—these include fuel for emergency generators, vehicle fleet fuel, and the combustion of natural gas and fuel oil for heating.
 From 2012 to 2015, the university reduced these emissions by 28 percent.
 This significant reduction is largely the result of two factors: converting boilers from dual fuel (fuel oil and natural gas) to natural gas only, and increasing the efficiency of the boilers and combustion equipment.